AlphaMoonbaseBerlin/TD_Pip/README.md

+### WINDOWS ONLY!
+MacOS Devs, feel welcome to send in a PR!

 # TD_PyPain - Python Package Installer
 A collection of components to handle virtual 3nvironments and external python packages from withing touchdesigner with a hands-off approach.